lelesgaray/lelesgaray.github.io/_posts/2020-07-10-having-fun-spotipy.md

 from spotipy.oauth2 import SpotifyClientCredentials from spotipy import util
 ```
 Next we need to authentificate our user and credentials.
-To do this, we first create an application in the [https://developer.spotify.com/dashboard/](Spotify Dashboard) and gather the credentials.
+To do this, we first create an application in the [Spotify Dashboard](https://developer.spotify.com/dashboard/) and gather the credentials.
 Then it's easy to initialize and authorize the client:

 ```python
 token = util.prompt_for_user_token(username = user,